 Q. What is the best medicine to lower systolic blood pressure?

-Ans: Beta-blockers to form your heartbeat slower and fewer forcefully.
-Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), or calcium channel blockers to relax your blood vessels.
+Ans: Beta-blockers make your heart beat slower and less forceful.
+Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), or calcium channel blockers relax your blood vessels.

 Q. Why diastolic blood pressure is high but is normal?